 Once you get your lunch, it’s time to crack on with the afternoon.
 Alright I know, it’s late already, but still, there are a few things to check out.

 The Northern Quarter is Manchester’s trendiest district.
-If it used to be a very dodgy place, it’s now the best and the Mancunian’s favourite quarter.
+If it used to be a a bit of a dodgy place back in the days, it’s now the best and the Mancunian’s favourite quarter.